gonza56d/burner/README.md

 ## Using manger

-In order to run our scrapper application, we have to execute commands<br>
-from the manager (manage.py) like this.
+In order to run our scrapper application, we have to execute commands from the manager (manage.py) like this.

 `$ python3 manage.py --pages='$PAGE_1 $PAGE_2' --tasks='$TASK_1 $TASK_2 $TASK_3 $TASK_N'`